algobulls/pyalgostrategypool/README.md

-# pyalgostrategies
+# pyalgostrategypool
-Algorithmic Trading Strategies for AlgoBulls Platform
+Algorithmic Trading Strategies for the AlgoBulls Platform